 A time delay for this reporting can be accepted if, for example, the reporting uses an operational onboard processor.

-The FDIR functions implemented onboard should be intrinsically failsafe.
+<<deleted>>

 Except for passive hardware functions that cannot be overridden (such as fuses), the capability shall be provided to enable and to disable any onboard FDIR function by telecommand.